srinay2007/Fake-review-detection/README.md

 This is a thesis project done as part of my Masters in Data Science Program in Liverpool John Moore University, UK.

-**The research topic** : Fake Review Detection using Deep Learning Techniques.
+**The research topic** : Unveiling Online Deception : Fake Review Detection using Deep Learning Techniques.

 **Aim and Objectives**